Crafted by Headout, a global experiences brand offering curated tours, tickets & experiences. Discover with ease, book with peace.

 The best and only way to access this beautiful archaeological site in Rome is by opting for a guided tour.

-These tickets allow you to explore Emperor Nero’s former palace and hear fascinating stories and interesting trivia about the history of Domus Aurea from an expert guide.
+You can explore Emperor Nero’s former palace and hear fascinating stories and interesting trivia about the history of Domus Aurea from an expert guide.

 You also get to enjoy a virtual reality experience that offers a glimpse into the site’s glorious past.